 Social isolation, reduction in physical activity, unpredictability and changes in routine can all contribute to increasing stress.
 Many people, including those without existing mental health needs, might feel anxious.

 If you're receiving services for your mental health, learning disability or autism and you're worried about the impact of isolation, contact your keyworker, care coordinator or provider to review your care plan.

 If you have a key worker or care coordinator please contact them directly to develop a safety or crisis plan.

 If you're concerned about your well-being during this pandemic, you can call Samaritans for free on 116 123, write an email to email@example.com, or try Samaritans self-help app.

 Otherwise, you can contact the National Helpline number on 0800 111 4000, 09:00-17:00 Monday - Friday.

 Do not visit or provide care if you are unwell and try to make alternative care arrangements.
-If you need support for essential care you should contact the Shielding Response Team who can refer you for assistance.
+If you need support for essential care you should contact the National Assistance Helpline who can refer you for assistance.

-If you need financial advice and support you can contact the Money Talk Team at the Citizens Advice Network.
+You can also contact the Money Talk Team at the Citizens Advice Network.
 They can determine if you are entitled to any benefits and give advice on money.
 You can contact them on 0800 085 7145 or visit their website www.financialhealthcheck.scot